1 IN 2

 Side effects of intravesical chemotherapy

 In some people, intravesical chemotherapy may cause a rash on the hands or feet.
-Tell your doctor if this occurs.
-While you are having a course of intravesical chemotherapy, your doctor may advise you to use contraception.
+Tell your doctor if you notice any side effects while on intravesical chemotherapy.

 Intravesical immunotherapy (BCG)